bailey27/cppcryptfs/README.md

 ```

 Other than on the streaming write test, the performance of cppcryptfs is much slower than native NTFS.
-The reason for this is that there is quite a lot of overhead with Dokany.  cppcyptfs performs about the same as the mirror sample program from Dokany, and Dokany mirror doesn't do any encryption or decryption.
+The reason for this is that there is quite a lot of overhead with Dokany.  cppcyptfs performs about the same as the mirror sample program from Dokany which doesn't do any encryption or decryption.

 Compatibility with gocryptfs
 ------